Sacred Music

 Strengthening Bonds of Community

-.....the congregation sings or actively listens together
+.....the congregation sings or actively listens together.

 Promoting Participation

-.....liturgical music fosters active participation
+.....liturgical music fosters active participation by all gathered.

 Fostering Cultural and Artistic Goods

-Music is a dynamic, transforming force that edifies and enhances our worship week after week.
+Overall, music is a dynamic, transforming force that edifies and enhances our worship week after week.
 Music is nourishment for our spiritual lives.
 Through music, God’s word to us in worship is amplified, our fellowship is enlivened, and our learning is underscored.

 Characteristics of a Servant Leader